LibriVox/librivox-ansible/doc/localdev.md

 ### Create the VM

 * Download and install VirtualBox.
-* Download Ubuntu Xenial, server edition
+* Download Ubuntu Jetty, server edition
 * Create a new VM inside VirtualBox with:
     * 1 GB RAM
     * 50 GB dynamic disk space